Ecosyste.ms: Awesome

 - **Malicious Code Injection:** Executables might be modified to include malicious functionalitys.
 Users who download and run these modified executables may inadvertently introduce security threats into their systems.

-- **Information Disclosure:** Executables might contain hardcoded credentials or other confidential information.# Where can I find `.gitignore` templates?
+- **Information Disclosure:** Executables might contain hardcoded credentials or other confidential information.# Does it make sense to take a very conservative approach with `.gitignore`?

 The [gitignore](https://github.com/github/gitignore) repository on GitHub provides a collection of `.gitignore` templates for many programming languages.

-If you've ever worked with Latex you will be familiar with the `.log`, `.aux`, etc. files that can reasonably be excluded from your Git repository.
+If you've ever worked with LaTeX you will be familiar with the `.log`, `.aux`, etc. files that can reasonably be excluded from your Git repository.
 Here's how an excerpt from the `Tex` template looks like:

 ```